raspberrypi/documentation/linux/usage/cron.md

 # Scheduling tasks with Cron

-Cron is a tool for configuring scheduled tasks on Unix systems, used to schedule commands or scripts to run periodically and at fixed intervals; tasks range from backing up the users' home folders every day at midnight, to logging CPU information every hour.
+Cron is a tool for configuring scheduled tasks on Unix systems, used to schedule commands or scripts to run periodically and at fixed intervals.
+Tasks range from backing up the user's home folders every day at midnight, to logging CPU information every hour.

 The command `crontab` (cron table) is used to edit the list of scheduled tasks in operation, and is done on a per-user basis; each user (including `root`) has their own `crontab`.